rdgacarvalho/CoreOS-Kubernetes-Calico/README.md

 ## Installing Kubernetes Workers

 > Repeat this step for each worker node of your CoreOS cluster.
-Remember to replace the "hostname", "ip address"
+Remember to replace the "hostname" and "ip address" into cloud-kubernetes-worker.yml file before start the instalion proccess.

 ```
 coreos@localhost# coreos-install -d /dev/sda -c cloud-kubernetes-worker.yaml